-That might look a bit complicated to some, so I’ll just give a quick overview of this formula.
+That might look a bit complicated to some, so here is a quick overview of the formula.

-The last section (highlighted in red above) calculates how much the Y value moves whenever the X value moves by 1.
+The last section (highlighted in green above) calculates how much the Y value moves whenever the X value moves by 1.
 In our example, Y moves by 1.67 for every 1 of X.

-The second section (in red above) calculates how far our interpolated X is away from the first X, then multiplies it by the value calculated above.
-Based on our example, it is 17.5 (Cell E2) minus 10 (Cell A2), the result of which is then multiplied by 1.67 (which is 12.5).
+The second section (in green above) calculates how far the interpolated X is away from the first X, then multiplies by the value calculated above.
+Based on our example, the result calculates as 17.5 (cell E2) minus 10 (cell A2), the result of which is then multiplied by 1.67.
+This all equals 12.5.

-Finally, in the first section of the formula (in red above), we add the first Y value.
-In our example, this provides a final result of 77.5 (65 + 12.5).
-For anybody who remembers high school mathematics the formula is as follows:
+Finally, we get to the first section of the formula (in green above), which is adding the first Y value.
+In our example, this provides the final result of 77.5 (65 + 12.5).
+For anybody who remembers high school mathematics, the formula is as follows:

-Even if you don’t remember that from school, the good news is that Excel has given us a simpler option, the FORECAST function.
+Even if you don’t remember linear interpolation that from school, the good news is that Excel has given us a more straightforward option, the FORECAST function.

 Interpolation using the FORECAST function

-Using the same numbers as above, the function in Cell E3 could have been:
+Using the same numbers from the example above, the formula in cell E6 is:

 - x – the data point for which we want to predict a value